pypa/pip/docs/configuration.rst

 - ``PIP_HOST=foo`` overrides a config file with ``[global] host = foo``
 - A command specific section in the config file ``[<command>] host = bar`` overrides the option with same name in the ``[global]`` config file section
-- Local config file options always override same options of global config file.
+- Local config file options always override same options of system-wide config file.

 Command Completion